Metrics Agent

 ]

-The URL to the HTTP SD is not considered secret.
-Authentication and any API keys should be passed with the appropriate authentication mechanisms.
+The HTTP SD URL is not secret.
+Pass authentication and any API keys with the appropriate authentication mechanisms.
 Metrics Agent supports TLS authentication, basic authentication, OAuth2, and authorization headers.

 The endpoint is queried periodically at the specified refresh interval.

-The whole list of targets must be returned on every scrape.
-There is no support for incremental updates.
-A Metrics Agent instance does not send its hostname and it is not possible for a SD endpoint to know if the SD request is the first one after a restart or not.
+Return the whole list of targets on every scrape.
+Metrics Agent does not support incremental updates.
+A Metrics Agent instance does not send its hostname and SD endpoints cannot determine if the SD request is the first one after a restart.

 Each target has a meta label __meta_url during the relabeling phase.
-Its value is set to the URL from which the target was extracted.
+The value contains the URL from which the target was extracted.

 A simple example: